samuelstjean/nlsam/README.md

 ## Questions / Need help / Think this is great software?

-If you need help or would like more information, don't hesitate to drop me a line at firstname@isi.uu.nl, where of course firstname needs to be replace with samuel.
+If you need help or would like more information, don't hesitate to drop me a line at firstname@isi.uu.nl, where of course firstname needs to be replaced with samuel.

 ## Reference

-St-Jean, S., P. Coupé, and M. Descoteaux.
+St-Jean, S., Coupé, P., & Descoteaux, M. (2016).
-"[Non Local Spatial and Angular Matching : Enabling higher spatial resolution diffusion MRI datasets through adaptive denoising.][paper]"
+Non Local Spatial and Angular Matching : Enabling higher spatial resolution diffusion MRI datasets through adaptive denoising.
-Medical Image Analysis, 2016.
+Medical Image Analysis, 32(2016), 115–130.
 [DOI] [URL]

 ## License

 As the main solver I use (spams) is GPL licensed and the stabilization script uses the GNU GSL library, the NLSAM main codebase is also licensed under the GPL v3, see the file LICENSE for more information.

 If you would like to reuse parts of this work under another project/license, feel free to drop me an email and I will gladly re-license the files you need